saltstack/salt/doc/ref/configuration/master.rst

 The number of minions the master should allow to connect.
 Use this to accomodate the number of minions per master if you have different types of hardware serving your minions.
-The default of ``0`` mean unlimited connections.
+The default of ``0`` means unlimited connections.
 Please note, that this can slow down the authentication process a bit in large setups.

 .. code-block:: yaml